triton-inference-server/server/docs/quickstart.rst

 Make sure you complete the steps in :ref:`section-quickstart-prerequisites` before attempting to build the inference server.
-To build with CMake you must decide which features of the inference server you want, build any required dependencies, and the lastly build the TensorRT Inference Server itself.
+To build with CMake you must decide which features of the inference server you want, build any required dependencies, and the lastly build the Triton Inference Server itself.
 See :ref:`section-building-the-server-with-cmake` for details on how to build with CMake.